Last Updated on March 22, 2023

 This comes down to a game’s specific optimizations across the board.
 In some games, FPS drops won’t be huge whereas other unoptimized games will have a significant drop.

-The jump of performance power even from the 2000 series to the 3000 series is very significant, it’s the biggest jump in performance capabilities that we’ve seen in graphics cards!
+The jump in performance power even from the 2000 series to the 3000 series is very significant, it’s the biggest jump in performance capabilities that we’ve seen in graphics cards!

 3060 Ti vs 1660: What’s The Difference?